 Solid State Drivers can offer lightning speed for your PC to boot up and run applications compare to the traditional Hard disks.
-SSD will be your best bet if you are annoyed with hourglasses and busy icons on your PC when you boot up system or running heavy duty applications.
+SSD will be your best bet if you are annoyed with hourglasses and busy icons on your PC when you boot up the system or running heavy duty applications.

 SSDs can boot your system so quick, less than 10 seconds for MAC, Linux and slightly higher for Windows.
 When you switch from traditional hard disk to SSD, you can save at least 15 to 25 seconds in system booting time.

 Most of your applications will load instantly with SSD and file moving and deleting will be a breeze.
 I guess you already set your mind to switch into Solid State Drives before land into this article.
-Once you buy, it is good refer Dos and Don’ts of SSD to Maximize Performance and Increase Life
+Once you buy, it is good to refer Dos and Don’ts of SSD to Maximize Performance and Increase Life

 SSD Disk Capacity

 When you buy SSD for your laptop or Desktop, you can keep your SSD for OS and Apps and secondary HDD for your data in a Dual Drive Configuration.
 A 40GB SSD will be enough to run your PC on Windows or MAC operating system with a couple of essential apps.
-But if you can afford 80GB SSD, that will be fair size and no need to worry about low memory for a while.
+But if you can afford 80GB SSD, that will be a decent size and no need to worry about low memory for a while.

 SSD Data Random Transfer Rate: